pasupulasurya/pasupulasurya-ai-job-os/README.md

 This is a small repo built to a serious bar.
 Read it before contributing:

-**Frontend — cinematic, Apple-grade.** OLED black, Inter Display, spring motion, 8px grid, one accent color (`#0A84FF`).
+**Frontend — cinematic OLED black, Inter Display, spring motion, 8px grid, one accent color (`#0A84FF`).
-**Backend — Stripe-grade.** No `any` types.
+**Backend ** No `any` types.
 Every external input through Zod.
 Every async op has structured logging.
 No `console.log` in production code.
 Stays correct under partial failure.
 **Tone — calm and direct.** "Done," not "Yay!
 All done!"
 No emojis in UI.
 **Never fabricate.** Resume tailoring re-emphasizes truth, never invents it.
 The system never auto-submits an application.
 **Free tier only.** Paying a penny for inference is the defeat condition.